Where does West Suffolk Council get its money from?

 Transfers from reserves

 This is money that has been moved from one pot to another to fund services, projects or assets.
 Reserves are similar to having a savings account where money is put aside to be used at a later date.
-For example, both councils will save money to cover costs that they know will come up in the future - such as replacing rubbish collecting lorries or building maintenance costs.
+For example, West Suffolk Council will save money to cover costs that we know will come up in the future - such as replacing rubbish collecting lorries or building maintenance costs.
 When the money is needed it is transferred from our reserves and into our general fund accounts where it is then spent.

 West Suffolk Council income